-Before registering, please read ALL OF thIs INFORMATION!
+Before registering, YOU WILL BE ASKED TO read AND AGREE TO ALL OF thIs INFORMATION.

 Our pilgrimages will take you far from home and into a new environment.
-If you have mobility, medical and/or dietary concerns that you manage easily at home, you may find them challenging on a trip like this.
+If you have mobility, medical and/or dietary concerns that you manage easily at home, you may find them challenging on our pilgrimages.
 Here's some information to help you decide if this type of trip works for you.

 Eastern & Central Europe in general and Romania in particular can be difficult to navigate for people with moderate to severe mobility issues.
 This also applies to all trips in the Philippines and Northeast India.
 Entire sections (typically the most tourist-focused) of some cities such as Budapest, Prague, and Vienna are closed to motorized traffic.
 Many streets are cobblestone or gravel, and sidewalks are broken and uneven.
 Some of the hotels we use do not have elevators and none of the B&Bs, dorms and guesthouses have them.
 Many of the castles (Peles, Bran & Vadjahunyad), walled citadels (Sighisoara), and fortress churches (Biertan) are built on many levels and are often located on hilltops which require an uphill walk of 5-10 minutes to reach.
 UUPCC Pilgrimage trips to Romania are rated on the ‘Road Scholar’ scale at 3-4 depending upon your specific group’s itinerary.

 -Use local transport - and get into and out of a bus or van on your own.

 Wheelchairs and rolling walkers will not work on these trips.
 Canes or walking sticks are fine if you can meet the above requirements.
 To rest when the group stops, bring a cane that doubles as a folding stool.